sunyasheng/Mofflow2/README.md

 ## Preprocessing Data

-You can preprocess the data in two ways:
+There are two options for preparing the dataset:
+1. Use our preprocessed dataset.
+2. Preprocess the dataset yourself: first download the `bw_db.tar.gz` dataset from [MOFDiff](https://zenodo.org/records/10806179), then run our scripts for further processing.

+**Note:** If you want to build your own dataset from raw `.cif` files, start by processing them with the scripts provided in [MOFDiff]((https://github.com/microsoft/MOFDiff)), then apply our preprocessing pipeline.

 ### Option 1: Use Preprocessed Data
-Download the preprocessed datasets (and the checkpoints) from [this link]().
+Download the preprocessed datasets (and the checkpoints) from [zenodo](https://zenodo.org/records/17163237).
 After unzipping, the directory structure should look as follows:
 ```
 data/                          <- Project dataset directory
 ├── lmdb/                      <- Preprocessed dataset for training structure prediction module
 │   ├── csp/
 │   │   ├── MetalOxo_final_train.lmdb